TizianoCarta/odin-landing-page/README.md

 # odin-landing-page
-My frist attempt to create a decent looking wepage
+My frist attempt to create a decent looking wepage.